SpandanaMakina2022/Markel.DotNetCore.API/README.md

 # Markel Insurance Claims API

+* All projects in the solution target .Net 6.0
+* The APIs have been tested with Swagger and getting the expected results
+* The test project unit tests have been executed and working

+## Project details

 * Solution:         Markel.DotNetCore.API
 * API project:      Insurance.Claims.API